pelican-eggs/games-steamcmd/runescape_dragonwilds/README.md

 | Host OS | Most stable 64-bit Linux OS branches should work. | Using the latest kernel version for your installed OS can prevent some edge-case installation/boot issues. |
 | Game Ownership | Not required | --- |

-> [!WARNING]
-> If you wish to have the server accessible via LAN, you may need to configure a NAT reflection in your router.
-This is because the server only relays its public IP to Epic Online Services (EOS), and the client will only connect to the IP given by EOS.
-This may be fixed client-side in the near future.

 ___

 ### Server Ports